-In which circumstances does a driveway need to be designed for two-way access?
+In which circumstances does a driveway need to be designed for two way access?

-- Where the driveway serves five or more dwellings; - Where the distance from a car space to the street is more than 15m (R Codes Volume 1 Part B) or 30m (R Codes Volume 1 Part C); and/or - Where the street to which the driveway connects is designated as a primary distributor or integrator arterial road (i.e. a main road)
+- Where the driveway serves five or more dwellings; - Where the distance from a car space to the street is 15m or more; or - Where the street to which the driveway connects is designated as a primary distributor or integrator arterial road.